-Meanwhile lets just say that we are proud Chris Wu contributed a whooping 5 entries.
+But we are proud to say that Chris Wu contributed 5 entries already.

 The current snowpack at mid and upper elevations in the Presidential Range presents widespread hazards of long sliding falls.
 These hazards are a result of warm weather and rain followed by a refreeze.
 Looking at the MWOBS F6 for March reveals nearly a week (03/21 to 03/26) of average daily temperatures that were 15-20F above […]